Teresa Palmer: 2006–2012: Move to Hollywood

 Palmer won the romantic lead in Disney's The Sorcerer's Apprentice, produced by Jerry Bruckheimer and directed by Jon Turteltaub.
 The film was based on the relevant section of the animated film Fantasia (1940), which was set to a short symphonic poem for orchestra by Paul Dukas, L'apprenti sorcier (The Sorcerer's Apprentice, published in 1897, and by far, the best known of Dukas' compositions), all of which were inspired by the eponymous poem by Johann Wolfgang von Goethe.
 Palmer stayed in Manhattan's West Village while filming for six months.
 She played Becky Barnes, a college student who is pursued by Dave Stutler (Jay Baruchel), a physics student and apprentice to the wizard Balthazar (Nicolas Cage).
 It was released on 14 July 2010 to mixed reviews, and grossed $215 million worldwide on its big $150 million budget.
 In July 2010, Parade Magazine named the film No. 1 on its list of "Biggest Box Office Flops of 2010 (So Far)".

 In 2009, Palmer formed the film production company Avakea Productions, with Australian actresses Tahyna Tozzi and Nathalie Kelley.
 She was a guest judge on MTV Australia, for the Sydney filmmaking talent contest, Optus one80project.
 She also filmed an ad campaign that year for the Australian jean store, Just Jeans, and became the face and spokesperson for the Jurlique cosmetics company.

 In 2011, Palmer starred in the sci-fi adventure film, I Am Number Four, alongside Alex Pettyfer and Dianna Agron.
 She played Number Six, one of nine aliens hiding out on Earth because her home planet was destroyed.
 Her character was skilled in martial arts, rode a Ducati motorcycle, and could "phase" her way through solid objects.
 She went through stunt training for the role, learning to perform flips, sword fight, and do wirework.
 The film was adapted from a novel that was the first of a six-part series.
 Palmer signed on to do three movies, if the film became a franchise.
-The film was released in theaters on 18 February 2011, and was also released in the IMAX format.
+The film was released in theatres on 18 February 2011, and was also released in the IMAX format.
 It received generally negative reviews from critics and grossed $149 million worldwide.

 Palmer was going to star in Fury Road, a sequel to the Mad Max series by Australian filmmaker George Miller, but didn't join the cast due to scheduling conflicts.
 The film was later postponed.
 Palmer starred in the short film Bear, directed by Nash Edgerton, which competed at the 2011 Cannes Film Festival.

 She appeared opposite Joel Edgerton in the independent Australian drama-thriller, Wish You Were Here, directed by Kieran Darcy-Smith.
 The film began shooting in Sydney in November 2010, and premiered at the 2012 Sundance Film Festival.
 The film received positive reviews from critics.